pauocar/LUXCARS/readme.md

 ## Error Handling

-Standard error responses should include:

 - **400 Bad Request**: Invalid request parameters.
 - **401 Unauthorized**: Authentication failed or token expired.
 - **404 Not Found**: Resource not found.
 - **500 Internal Server Error**: Unexpected server error.

----

-## Conclusion

-This API enables a seamless interaction between public users and vendors in a car marketplace, providing essential functionalities for viewing, managing, and offering cars.